SymbiotyK/SymbiotyK/README.md

 - 👋 Hi, I’m @SymbiotyK / Jakub Godyń
-- 👀 I’m interested in data engineering and developing apps to mine and analyze data in industrial environment
+- 👀 I’m interested in data engineering and developing application to mine and analyze data in industrial environment
 - 🌱 I’m currently learning Power Apps / Python
 - 📫 How to reach me +48 690 867 600 / jakubgodyn@onet.pl
 - ⚡ Fun fact: I'm member of Arma4Ever and im contributing in development of gaming community